hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

   * For k-fold cross validation, we can average the validation metrics from all the k folds, and in each fold, training & validation sets generates 1 evaluation value
     * The stopping point is where the trend fully changed
     * Especially useful when the dataset is small
+  * If the curves look too noisy, you can try methods to smooth out the curves, such as using exponential moving average
+    * [See the example at the bottom][21]

 ## Overfitting